buluma/galaxy-action/README.md

 ### `galaxy_api_key`

 The API Key for your personal Galaxy account.
-Found under https://galaxy.ansible.com/me/preferences
+Found under https://galaxy.ansible.com/me/preferences .
+You can store this key in GitHub's Settings -> Secrets -> New repository secret.
+(Name: galaxy_api_key, Value: The token you copied from Galaxy.)

 ### `path`

 For repositories that have multiple roles, you can specify a (relative) path to go into before releasing the role.
 Defaults to `./`.
 An example value could be `my_role`.

+### `git_branch`

+You may specify a specific branch to push.
+The default is `master`.

 ## Example usage